 - engagement with extractive industries-affected stakeholders eg landowners, communities, indigenous people; and

 - protecting the environment.

-It is evident from examining the mining regulations that those jurisdictions that provided clear and detailed requirements on the above five points, along with limiting discretionary decision-making, tended to have less fatal mining accidents, less conflict with stakeholders and fewer environmental disasters.
+It is evident from examining the mining regulations for sustainable natural resources that those jurisdictions that provided clear and detailed requirements on the above five points, along with limiting discretionary decision-making, tended to have less fatal mining accidents, less conflict with stakeholders, and fewer environmental disasters.

-This article was written by Valerie Thomas, on behalf of the Regulatory Institute, Brussels and Lisbon.
+This article on “Regulation for the Sustainable Natural Resources Sector tp Infinity and Beyond” was written by Valerie Thomas, on behalf of the Regulatory Institute, Brussels and Lisbon.